Livruen/Icinga2-Dashboard-with-sound/imi/README.md

-Ici Icinga web 2 module imi_war_room
+Imi Icinga web 2 module imi_war_room
     =================================

     This module adds four tabs into Icinga web 2.
 Each tab has a different dashboard: